BarryBeics/Project-Two/README.md

 **The Header** includes:

-- **Developers name**: allows users to know where they are every moment.
 - **Navigation Bar**: allows users to navigate the site in an easy and intuitive way.

 **The Footer** includes:

 - **Social**: allows users to know more about the developer.
-These are all links to real accounts as I intend to publish the site for my own personal use.
+These are all links to real accounts as I intend develop this project futher over time.
-- **PDF Download**: allows users to download a copy of the developer CV as a pdf file.

 Both the Header and the Footer are consistent throughout the website.

 **Home Page** includes:

-- **Who What Why**: three sentences that allow users to quickly get an overview of the developer.
+- **overview**: A couple of sentances to give a brief explanation of the the site does.
-Animated graphic showing the developer hard at work, this will disappear on smaller screens.
+Graphic showing a person work hard to understand trading strategy, this displays a smaller image on mobile screens.

-**Resume Page** includes:
+**Calculator Page** includes:

-- **Tools I Use**: a description of the developers perpetual development
-- **Skills logos**: a simple illustration so users can see which skills held by the developer (this is for illustration purposes only as many of the skills are not held)
-- **Work History**: a timeline of the positions held so the users can quickly understand the developer's past career.
+- **Options Panel**: Allows for input of various parameters but the user.
+- **Results Panel**: Show the results of the current trading strategy.

-**Portfolio Page** includes:
+**Results Page** includes:

 - **Description of each project**: allows the users to quickly understand the scope of the project.
-- **Example layouts Graphic**: illustrates simply how the site has been built to work for all devices.
-- **Live Project Link**: users can explore the project further in a separate browser window.
-- **How it was made**: details of technologies used for each project.

 **Contact Page** includes:

 - **Personal info**: allows users to post documents, phone and email files to the developer if necessary.
 - **Contact form**: allows users to make initial contact in a structured format so that the developer can respond with an answer and not need to ask for more details.

-**Favicon**: allows the user to identify the site by just seeing the icon on the tab.

 ### 2.2.
 Features left to implement in the future ###

-- The form should submit the details and send a confirmation email.
-- Add a section with testimonials.
-- Add future completed projects to the portfolio page.
-- Add skill logos to the resume page as they are acquired during the course.
+- Offer other volatility indicators
+- API to get live currency prices
+- Ability to sort results by success rate, percentage profit
+- Setting page to allow further customization

 <br /><br />